cosmah/php_student_projects/car_rentals/README.md

 to navigate back to the home page you click the abort button.

 Credits
-This application was built by Naava Diana as a sample project.
+This application was built by cosmah